ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * List of grant service challenge bundle proofs containing:
     * ID - a challenge ID that the server generated which the client application will have to authorize
     * Name - a human readable name for the service requesting the challenge
-    * Image - a brandable image representing the service requesting the challenge
+    * Image - a branded image representing the service requesting the challenge
-    * URL - a browser renderable page the user can go to obtain more information about this service requesting the challenge
+    * URL - a browser URL where the user can go to obtain more information about this service requesting the challenge
     * List of namespace URLs granted to the grant challenge
     * Signed by namespace grant service